JamesWTruher/Modules-1/Modules/Microsoft.PowerShell.KubeCtl/Wrapping.Native.Commands.md

 Because it is possible to call native applications easily from within PowerShell it is possible to write a script which provides a more PowerShell-like experience.
 It can provide parameter handling such as prompting for mandatory parameters and tab-completion for parameter values.
 It can take the application output and use the text output into objects so it can take advantage of all the post processing tools such as `Sort-Object`, `Where-Object`, etc.
+This approach has some advantages:

+* We are using an interface

 TODO: Jim, in the above list, would it be also good to mention somethig like : It can update itself when the originating native command updates.